 For fiscal years beginning in 1995, Kansas legislation established statutory limits on increases in contribution rates for KPERS employers.
 Annual increases in the employer contribution rates related to subsequent benefit enhancements are not subject to these limitations.
-The statutory cap increase over the prior year contribution rate is 1.2% of total payroll for the fiscal year ended June 30, 2018.
+The statutory cap increase over the prior year contribution rate is 1.2% of total payroll.